-Key facts for the Green Fixed Sept 18 v4
+Key facts for the Green Fixed June 19 v2

-ENGIE’s Domestic Electricity and Gas Supply Terms and Conditions apply to the Fixed Green Sept 18 v4, this is a fixed term tariff with an end date 30/09/18, your prices will remain fixed until 30th September 2018.
+ENGIE’s Domestic Electricity and Gas Supply Terms and Conditions apply to the Green Fixed June 19 v2, this is a fixed term tariff with an end date 30/06/19, your prices will remain fixed until 30th June 2019.
 Your direct debit and/or bill amount may vary depending on your gas and electricity usage.

 You confirm that you have the necessary authority to agree to this legally binding contract.

-Around 49 days before the end of the fixed duration, we will contact you with details of the ENGIE Rollover tariff, which is a variable tariff for which the initial price will be equal to the cheapest relevant ENGIE tariff available.
-You will be moved automatically onto this tariff at the end of your fixed duration term, unless you choose a different tariff at this time
+Around 49 days before your tariff end date, ENGIE will contact you with details of the ENGIE Roll Over tariff, which is the cheapest relevant fixed ENGIE tariff available.
+You will be moved automatically onto this tariff at the end of your fixed duration term, unless you choose a different tariff at this time.

 An Exit Fee of £30 per fuel (Inclusive of VAT) applies should you leave us prior to the last 49 days of the contract inclusive of VAT.